tsuoanttila/GridExtensionPack/README.md

 ## Release notes

-### Version 1.0
+### Version 0.2.2
 - Server-side ContextClickEvent
 - Table-like client-side selection UX
 - PagedContainer
+- SidebarMenuExtension

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming
 releases:
-- Custom server-side extension for Grid SidebarMenu items
+- Not much for now

 ## Issue tracking